lucaslrodri/jupyter-tikz/README.md

 os.environ["JUPYTER_TIKZ_PDFTOCAIROPATH"] = custom_pdftocairo_path
 ```

-### Jinja2

-!!! note
-    Since [version 0.5](https://jupyter-tikz.readthedocs.io/stable/about/changelog), [Jinja2](https://jinja.palletsprojects.com/en/latest) is installed automatically, so it is no longer necessary to install this dependency manually.

 ## Install Jupyter TikZ

 You can install `jupyter-tikz` by using the following command in your terminal: